LadyPi/EmergencyApp/emergency_app/README.md

 * Alex, Annabelle, Ben, and Ilias: I appreciate your help, suggestions and encouragement during this and all projects!

-* TAs: Vikash, Justin, and Ryan for saving us on the last night before our final!
+* TAs: Vikash, Justin, and Ryan (for saving us on the last night before our final)!

 * Camila: Thank you for having been such a great support and letting me bounce ideas off of you, while also thinking through technical challenges together!